What is Music Therapy?

 Although we can all benefit from the therapeutic values of music, when we listen to music, in our everyday life, it doesn’t mean that, at the same time, we benefit from the science of Music Therapy.

-Music Therapy interventions can be designed to address a variety of healthcare & educational goals: Promote Wellness, Manage Stress, Alleviate Pain, Express Feelings, Enhance Memory, Improve Communication, Promote Physical Rehabilitation and more.
+Music Therapy interventions can be designed and applied, from a qualified Music Therapist, to address a variety of emotional, mental, health and /or educational goals, namely: Promote Wellness, Manage Stress, Alleviate Pain, Express Feelings, Enhance Memory, Improve Communication, Promote Physical Rehabilitation and more.

 For Whom is Music Therapy for?